By Kathryn Weber

 Wherever the annual 4 Star visits, that’s the spot to add blue.
 Blue colors are a perfect stimulator – but they don’t “over-stimulate” the 4 Star, which could lead to infidelity.
 Instead, use blue colors and accents versus real water.
 This will help you get recognition, especially if you speak or write for a living or if you are a student.
 It will also help singles in search of romance attract a love interest.
 For those who are married, the blue color will help to feed their romantic inclinations without over-stimulating the four star so as to invite a third party to the romance.

 Blue is the color of career, business growth, and opportunity.

 Blue colors are associated with the north, the direction of career and business opportunity.
 When you undertake new career endeavors or want to expand your direction, put your focus on the north sector and be sure to use the color blue – and water, too!

 When most people want to create more wealth and prosperity, what they really want is more income.
 But they most often activate the southeast wealth sector.
 This is incorrect because the wealth sector is the sector of accumulated assets – not generating income.
 For that reason, add blue colors to the north to stimulate income and generate money.

 Blue for growing assets.

 If you have a stock portfolio, investment or savings accounts that you would like to see grow, then adding blue to the southeast wealth sector is the right thing to do.
 Adding blue here will help you amass more wealth and accumulate more money and see a rise in your investments.
-That’s because water feeds the southeast sector of small wood.
-In 2011, add metal (because metal makes water) and put water in the northwest sector to tap the water star 8.
+That’s because water feeds the southeast sector of small wood and it benefits by having water here.
+You can also find out where your Water Star 8 is located and put water there, too!